-On October 30, 2018, the Company announced a repurchase program approved by the Board pursuant to which the Company may repurchase up to \$150 million of its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (the "2018 Share Repurchase Program").
+On October 30, 2018, the Company announced a repurchase program approved by the Board of Directors pursuant to which the Company may repurchase up to \$150 million of its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
 Under the 2018 Share Repurchase Program, the Company is authorized to repurchase shares through open market purchases, privately-negotiated transactions, accelerated share repurchases or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
 Under the 2018 Share Repurchase Program, the additional repurchases have no time limit and may be suspended or discontinued completely at any time.
 The specific timing and amount of repurchases will vary based on available capital resources and other financial and operational performance, market conditions, securities law limitations, and other factors.
 The repurchases will be made using the Company's cash resources.
 In any period, cash used in financing activities related to shares repurchased may differ from the comparable change in stockholders' equity, reflecting timing differences between the recognition of share repurchase transactions and their settlement for cash.
-During the fourth quarter of 2018, the Company repurchased 1,000,134 shares of outstanding common stock for \$50 million pursuant to the ASR.
-The Company repurchased 1,348,563 shares of common stock for \$73.1 million during the year ended December 31, 2018 and an aggregate of 2,590,258 shares of common stock for \$153.9 million through March 31, 2019.
+As of June 30, 2019, the Company has repurchased an aggregate of 2,855,316 shares of common stock for \$168.9 million.